-New Productivity Hack Known As The Two Minute Rule Is Helping Professionals Alleviate Stress
+New Productivity Hack Known As The Two-Minute Rule Is Helping Professionals Alleviate Stress

 The first question to consider is whether or not the item at hand can be accomplished in two minutes or less.
 If it can, he goes ahead and completes it right then and there.
 This is a great way to knock out some of the smaller tasks right away and make the list seem a little shorter and more manageable.
 When looking at the remaining tasks, he asks himself if they are truly his responsibility or someone else’s.
 If they really belong on someone else’s agenda, he delegates them.

 The next question is perhaps the simplest, he asks himself if the task is truly important.
 If it is not, he deletes it.
-Finally, when looking at the items he has left, he schedules when he will complete each one based on how time consuming he expects it to be.
+Finally, when looking at the items he has left, he schedules when he will complete each one based on how time-consuming he expects it to be.

 Heimbigner uses this technique when dealing with everything from emails to phone calls and even sorting through paperwork.